alefore/weblog/ten-years-of-edge.md

 I'd like to make it easy to use Edge to load a *medium* (~1e5-rows range)
 CSV file and interactively manipulate it.
+Edge has CSV support, but it's fairly rudimentary.

 For example, to quickly express things like the following (probably based on Edge's extension language):